chronologicaldot/CopperLang/README.md

 # Copper Lang Interpreter
 This repository contains an interpreter that runs code of the Copper language - a statically-typed, loose syntax programming language.
-For more information, see the [blog](http://copperlang.wordpress.com).
+For more information, see the [blog](https://copperlang.wordpress.com) or the [online documentation](https://chronologicaldot.github.io/CopperLang/).

 ## Table of Contents
 1. Basic Introduction to the Language